 - Wakame and Wakame Flakes

-- Untoasted Nori, Toasted Sushi Nori, Toasted Nori Krinkles and Spicy Nori Strips
+- Untoasted Nori, Toasted Sushi Nori, and Toasted Nori Krinkles

-Another brand to take note of is Maine Coast Sea Vegetables.
-They are certified organic, GMO-free, and sustainably harvested.
+Other brands to take note of are Maine Coast and Emerald Cove Sea Vegetables.
+Many of their products are certified organic, GMO-free, and sustainably harvested.

 - 1 shallot